mattermost/docs/source/deployment/mobile-app-deployment.rst

 Mobile VPN options
 ******************

-A Virtual Private Networks (VPN) allows a device outside a firewall to access content inside the firewall as if it were on the same network.
+A Virtual Private Network (VPN) allows a device outside a firewall to access content inside the firewall as if it were on the same network.
 Most enterprise teams are familiar with VPNs.
 We won't go into detail here.

 There are VPN options which depend on the requirements of your organization.
 You should also consider the demands/needs of your users.
 Regardless, this can impact your approach to mobile deployment.